glubsy/tumblrmapper/README.md

 [re2](https://github.com/andreasvc/pyre2) otherwise falls back to re, but can lead to a runaway process

-requests-oauth in order to get followers / likes on a blog through OAuth (need manual setup of keys first)
+[requests-oauthlib](https://pypi.org/project/requests-oauthlib/) in order to get followers/likes for each blog (need manual setup of API keys first)

 ## TODO: